iamrecursion/absol/notes/metalanguage_design_notes.md

   metacompiler? => `C++`-style generics through implicit templating?
 - How will return types from functions be handled?
 - Can functions be made generic?

+### Result Typing of Statements
+- Semantic types are language types
+- The semantic rules must be well-typed with respect to...
+- Sum type of allowable types?
+- Semantics are syntax directed, which means that this is less of a problem...
+- Potential correctness issue

+### Generic Collections
+- Potential type-safety issues
+- Shouldn't impact _semantic_ correctness...
+- Any takes type of n2
+- ANy gets run back up the tree from the terminating base case concrete type?
+- Generic collections but homogeneous

+### Function Calls
+- Two function types toplevel and subroutine.
+- Special forms for function declarations.

+### Recursion
+- A form of declaration for recursive functions.

+## Semantics of Productions
+- Every production with at least one terminal in it must have semantics
+- A semantic indicator for identifiers to work around the one case in the restriction.
+- Every descent through every production from the start symbol must have semantics.